23 things you must see at Brisbane Festival (plus some)

-Wrap up your Brisbane Festival 2017 with a bang at Queensland’s ultimate fireworks display.
-To commemorate 20 years of Riverfire, musical memories from the past 20 years and aerobatics by the Australian Defence Force will accompany the show.
-Grab your swimming trunks and watch the spectacular from the Streets Beach and pool or head to other vantage points including Kangaroo Point Cliffs, City Riverwalk, Eagle Street Pier and Victoria Bridge.
+Wrap up your Brisbane Festival 2019 with a bang at Queensland’s pyrotechnic extravaganza.
+This year join the crowds at Riverstage from 7pm for an electrifying firework display launched from multiple barges, bridges and rooftops with aerobatics by the Australian Defence Force.
+Grab your swimming trunks and watch the spectacular from the Streets Beach pool or head to other vantage points including Kangaroo Point Cliffs, City Riverwalk, Eagle Street Pier and Victoria Bridge.

-Brisbane Festival centres around the Arcadia where people can lose themselves in a femme fatale wine bar, revel in a buzzy bar with craft beer and free performances and indulge in a number of different food delicacies.
-The top of the Courier-Mail Magic Mirrors Spiegeltent will be blown off with a variety of music acts, floor shows, circus bravery and family fun – find something for everyone in the mysteries of the Arcadia.
+Brisbane Festival centres around Treasury Brisbane Arcadia where people can lose themselves in the place-to-be bar, revel in free performances by the Revellers and indulge in several different food delicacies.
+The top of the Courier-Mail Spiegeltent will be blown off with a variety of music acts, floor shows, circus bravery and family fun – find something for everyone in the mysteries of Treasury Brisbane Arcadia.

 All the world's a stage

-You could be seeing the next Liza Minnelli perform when the talented entertainers take the stage and give it their all.
-The sass, sensuality and sizzle of cabaret is best seen from inside a mirrored speigeltent – and Brisbane Festival is bringing one to town for the month.
+You could be seeing the next Liza Minnelli perform when these talented entertainers take the stage and give it their all.
+Experience all the sass, sensuality and sizzle of cabaret at Brisbane Festival this month.

 Music makes the world go round

+Feel the beat in your feet.
 Come and see people with enough talent to sing outside of the shower or car – heaps of them may or may not have some award-winning records, right?
-The line-up this year is so epic that already a bunch of Brisbane Festival music gigs are sell-outs, so don’t delay getting tickets to see the hottest acts coming to town.
+The line-up this year is so epic that already a bunch of Brisbane Festival music gigs are selling fast, so don’t delay getting tickets to see the hottest acts coming to town.

 Head to the theatre, darling